VESTNIK: The Journal of Russian and Asian Studies

 Vestnik is a publication meant to showcase student work.
 To be eligible, a submission must have been written while the author was still a student.
 The author may be no more than two years out of university, and must be under the age of 35 at the time of submission.
 All student work is welcome, from all nationalities and all educational institutions, but the paper must be written in English.
-The paper must also be focused on a subject related to Russia, the USSR, and/or any state formerly a part of the USSR.
-Any subject that meet these criteria are welcomed including, but not limited to: art; history; literature; politics; and international relations.
+The paper must also be focused on a subject related to Russia, the USSR, and/or any state formerly a part of the USSR or the Soviet Bloc.
+Any subject that meets these criteria is welcomed including, but not limited to: art; history; literature; politics; and international relations.

 $200 Jury Award

 For every issue of Vestnik, one $200 Jury Award is presented.
 After publication, the editorial board will select the best (most interesting, original, well-written, and well-argued) submission.
 The recipient will be sent an official letter of congratulations along with a $200 check.
 This process will take into account as well how receptive the author was to improving the paper before publication under the guidance of our editorial board.